-Human Movement Variability Conference and Great Plains Biomechanics Conference
+Human Movement Variability and Great Plains Biomechanics Joint Conferences

 The Human Movement Variability conference is an annual conference organized by the Center for Research in Human Movement Variability and Department of Biomechanics since its culmination in 2016.
 The goal of the conference is to bring together researchers and clinicians to learn and share the latest in human movement variability research.

-The Great Plains Biomechanics Conference is a new conference that will coincide with the Human Movement Variability conference in 2020.
+The Great Plains Biomechanics Conference will coincide with the Human Movement Variability conference in 2021.
 The goal of this conference is to provide a student-centered meeting where the growing field of biomechanics is explored through poster and podium sessions and a keynote speaker.
-The target demographic includes students, faculty, and clinicians from states such as Nebraska, Iowa, Kansas, South Dakota, North Dakota, Minnesota, Missouri, Colorado, and Oklahoma.

 Below is a non-exhaustive list of thematic areas.